I, the Worst of All: Plot

 In Mexico in the 17th century, the Viceroy of New Spain and the newly elected Archbishop discuss how they will rule.
 The Archbishop sends a letter to the convent where Sor Juana lives informing the abbess that his first official order of business will be to visit their convent and to meet Sor Juana.
 For the occasion Sor Juana presents a play she has been working on.
 The Viceroy and his wife, the Vicereine are impressed with Sor Juana's writing.
 The Archbishop on the other hand is disturbed that the convent is so lax.
 He secretly meets with a few nuns and persuades them to elect a more formal abbess.
 In the meantime Sor Juana and the Vicereine grow close.
 The Vicereine warns Sor Juana to be careful about how she speaks and what she reads and tells her of an auto-da-fé she witnessed in which hundreds were burned.
 Other nuns also approach Sor Juana and ask her to run for election to be the abbess, but Sor Juana refuses saying that she is in the middle of writing an epic poem which she cannot give up.

-When the new abbess is elected she institutes a vow of poverty and tries to take away Sor Juana's books but the Vicereine insists that she keeps them.
+When the new abbess is elected she institutes a vow of poverty and tries to take away Sor Juana's books but the Vicereine insists that she keep them.
 The Archbishop then attempts to censor Sor Juana's books based on a poem she has written about the Vicereine which he claims is sinful.
 Sor Juana's books are taken away but when the Viceroy hears of this he demands they be returned to her.
 The Vicereine tells Sor Juana that as long as she and her husband are in Mexico she will be protected.

 Sometime later the Viceroy learns that he has lost favour with the King of Spain and is to be replaced.
 Before he leaves he visits Sor Juana and asks that she give the Vicereine permission to take her works with her to be published in Spain.
 Sor Juana agrees.
 A political enemy of the Archbishop's encourages Sor Juana to write a rebuttal to one of the favourite theologians of the Archbishop.
 Sor Juana obliges believing the paper is for private circulation.
 However the work is published along with an attack on Sor Juana condemning her entire oeuvre.

 In Spain the first volume of Sor Juana's poems have been published.
 The former Vicereine tasks a friend to bring a copy to Sor Juana who no longer answers letters and lives in seclusion and poverty in the abbey.
 When her former friend, a priest, agrees to hear her confession he orders her to do penance by relinquishing all her worldly possessions.
-As a final act of contrition Sor Juana writes a letter to the head of the church confessing that she lived her life as a pagan and signing it with her blood and the words, "I worst of all."
+As a final act of contrition Sor Juana writes a letter to the head of the church confessing that she lived her life as a pagan and signing it with her blood and the words, "I worst of all".